enormandeau/github_tutorial/README.md

 - Reseting
 - Creating and pushing tags
 - Cherry picking
-- Creating aliases for common git commands
+- Creating aliases for common Git commands

 ### [06 - Conclusion](files/06_conclusion.md)
-- Use git and GitHub
+- Use Git and GitHub
 - Share and collaborate

 ## Licence